yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketContent

 A cluster-scoped resource representing an object store bucket.
-The BucketContent is expected to store stateful data relevant to bucket deprovisioning.
-The BucketContent is bound to the Bucket in a 1:1 mapping.
-For MVP the BucketContent is not reused.
+The `BucketContent` is expected to store stateful data relevant to bucket deprovisioning.
+The `BucketContent` is bound to the `Bucket` in a 1:1 mapping.
+For MVP a `BucketContent` is not reused.

 ```yaml
 apiVersion: cosi.io/v1alpha1